Gore flood protection upgrade

 - Alterations, replacement and installation of existing and new storm water culverts

-- Removal of high-risk trees and tree stumps on the true right stop bank in Gore township along River and Richmond Streets
+- Removal of high-risk trees on the true right stop bank in Gore township along River and Richmond Streets

 The planned tree removal, completed in April-May 2023, was part of our wider maintenance programme, which involves assessing trees on stop banks throughout the region.
-Work to remove the remaining tree stumps and re-grass these areas is expected to be completed by November 2023.
+Work to remove the remaining tree stumps and re-grass these areas is expected to be during the 23-24 construction season.

 Trees and shrubs on and close to stop banks can interfere with the integrity of the stop bank and potentially lead to the banks failing.
 The roots of trees and vegetation can weaken stop banks; during a flooding event, water can begin flowing through this weak patch, often leading to a rapid failure.
 Trees can also be toppled in heavy winds, creating holes for water to flow through.
 Tree debris becomes a hazard during a flood, which can cause damage to infrastructure.